zamlz/dlcampjeju2018-I2A-cube/README.md

                         c2d+:16:3:1_h:4096:2048_pi_vf)
   --a2c-policy-help     Show the help dialouge to generate a policy string
                         (default: False)
-  --workers WORKERS     Set the number of workers (default: 16) --nsteps NSTEPS       Number of environment steps per training iteration per
-                        worker (default: 40)
-  --iters ITERS         Number of training iterations (default: 50000.0) --a2c-load A2C_LOAD   Load Path for the Actor-Critic Parameters (default:
-                        None)
-  --lr LR               Specify the learning rate to use (default: 0.0007) --pg-coeff PG_COEFF   Specify the Policy Gradient Loss Coefficient (default:
+  --a2c-load A2C_LOAD   Load Path for the Actor-Critic Weights (default: None) --lr LR               Specify the learning rate to use (default: 0.0007) --pg-coeff PG_COEFF   Specify the Policy Gradient Loss Coefficient (default:
                         1.0)